Kiwithing/LastFM-PHP/README.md

 LastFM-PHP
 ===========
 ###### LastFM PHP is an easier way for developers to access the LastFM API.
-By Crucider aka Incorporate ######
+Forked from [https://github.com/Crucider/LastFM-PHP](Crucider aka Incorporate)  ######
 ---

 ## How to Use ##

 You must require the class inside of your PHP file.
-The class can be found here: [https://github.com/Crucider/LastFM-PHP/blob/master/lastfm.php](https://github.com/Crucider/LastFM-PHP/blob/master/lastfm.php)
+The class can be found here: [https://github.com/Kiwithing/LastFM-PHP/blob/master/lastfm.php](https://github.com/Kiwithing/LastFM-PHP/blob/master/lastfm.php)
 ```php
 require 'lastfm.php';
 ```